 Improved perspective-taking skills

 Due to less stress and conflict, it can also support a healthier sleep pattern

 Once rapport is established you will become more familiar with the other person.
-Once you are more familiar you will be more likely aware if their reactions change.
-This will give you a better gauge on how the other person feels.
-It also promotes the trust to be able to discuss how they feel more openly.
-Such understanding also provides you with the ability to exercise your skill of perspective taking or seeing it from their side.
+Once you are more familiar you will be more likely aware of when their reactions change.
+This will give you a better gauge of how the other person feels.
+It also promotes trust to be able to discuss how they feel more openly.
+Such understanding also provides you with the ability to exercise your skill of perspective-taking or seeing it from their side.
 This involves seeing whatever the situation may be from their point of view.